Glossary of legal terms

 Conference

-This is a meeting at which your solicitor, your junior barrister, and, if appropriate, your QC will attend.
+This is a meeting at which your solicitor, your junior barrister, and, if appropriate, your KC will attend.
 Others may also attend such as the experts instructed in the case.
 The purpose of the conference is to explore the case in detail.
 You will usually be asked to attend.

 Counsel